abishekatp/stylers/README.md

 command = "sh"
 command_arguments = ["-c", "cp ./target/stylers/main.css $TRUNK_STAGING_DIR/"]
 ```
+- when you are including external css file using `style_sheet!` macro, whenever you make some changes in your css file you have to save corresponding rust file(*.rs) for css to be updated on the browser.
+For more info about trunk refer [here](https://trunkrs.dev/commands/).
 - if something is odd with styling, delete the `./target/stylers` directory and rebuild your package.
 If the problem persists please raise an issue here.